sanmoyo/elec_mvp/README.md

 # TEC Register Watch

 NESO's grid connection queue (the TEC register) updates twice a week, but there's no way to see what actually changed between updates, just a snapshot that gets silently overwritten.
-So I built something to track it, and then used it to answer a real question: how oversubscribed is the queue in the South West, actually?
+So I built something to track it, and then used it to answer a real question: how oversubscribed is the queue in the South West?

 ## How it works